The champion talks about food as therapy and art, for life and love.

 If you’ve watched the show “Chopped” on Food Network, the name Roshara Sanders is one you most likely remember.
 The decorated U.S. Army veteran won the “Chopped: Military Vets” edition of the popular television show in 2015 and shot to fame overnight.
 Since then, the Culinary Institute of America (CIA) graduate alumna has garnered several other accolades including 2018 Forbes Overachiever Under Thirty and NBC Top 28 African American Entrepreneurs in the Nation.
 Last November she was invited to the prestigious James Beard House in New York City to present a dinner in honor of Veterans Day.

 Sanders has taken on her role as a culinary expert and global chef, veteran success story, and overall humanitarian with gusto.
-One of her recent celebrity ambassadorships with leading global nonprofit Habitat for Humanity placed the Connecticut resident in Atlanta, GA to launch, “Home Cooking with Love,” which marks a 20-year partnership between Habitat and Whirlpool Corporation, the world’s leading major home appliance company.
+One of her recent celebrity ambassadorships with leading global nonprofit Habitat for Humanity placed the Connecticut resident in Atlanta, Georgia to launch, “Home Cooking with Love,” which marks a 20-year partnership between Habitat and Whirlpool Corporation, the world’s leading major home appliance company.
 Sanders created two original delicious and healthy recipes full of flavor, spice and love that Habitat homeowners can enjoy making with their Whirlpool appliances without breaking the budget.

 When Life Comes Full Circle